Avoiding Resort Fees in Atlantic City

 No matter where you stay in Atlantic City, you’ll probably be hit with a hefty resort fee.
 While some hotels include this in the price of the room, many leave this percentage out to make the room price look lower than it really is.
 Then, many visitors are hit with the fee when they arrive, which they often have to pay in cash, on-the-spot.

-- Condos with full kitchen
+- Large condo with full kitchen

-- Outdoor pool overlooking the beach
+- Just steps from the beach

 As of 2017, the hotel tax rate for Atlantic City is 13.875 percent.
 Additionally, the state of New Jersey charges a $5 fee per stay.
 Finally, many hotels even include their own resort fee, which is their way of charging for amenities while keeping their advertised prices low.